 John L. Finney

 Prof. John Finney (UK) is Emeritus Professor of Physics at University College London, and has been Head of Neutron Science and ISIS Chief Scientist at the Rutherford Appleton Laboratory and Science Coordinator of the European Spallation Source Project.
-He is a member of both the Council and Executive Committee of International Pugwash, a member of the Editorial Board of Science & Global Security, chair of the WMD Awareness Programme and a past Chairman of British Pugwash.
+He is a member of the Executive Committee of International Pugwash, a member of the Editorial Board of Science & Global Security, chair of the WMD Awareness Programme and a past Chairman of British Pugwash.
 In this context, his particular interests have included scientific issues relating to nuclear weapons policy, non-proliferation and disarmament, and he has been active in raising public awareness of nuclear weapons issues

 Dr Nick Ritchie is a Lecturer in International Security at the University of York.
 He has been researching and publishing on nuclear disarmament, proliferation and arms control since 2000.
 He previously worked at the University of Bradford’s Department of Peace Studies and the independent NGO Oxford Research Group.
 His current research focuses on the UK programme to replace its current Trident nuclear weapons system.
 He is Honourary Secretary of the British Pugwash Committee and on the Board of Advisors of the UK Project on Nuclear Issues (PONI) at the Royal United Services Institute.

-Christopher Watson - BPG Chairman
+Christopher Watson - Member, Executive Committee

 Dr Christopher Watson was elected as chairman of the British Pugwash Group in May 2011.
 Prior to this, he was deputy chairman of BPG for the preceding three years, and has been a member of the Pugwash movement since 1969.
 He has had a career spanning 35 years in the UK nuclear industry, including 17 years at Culham, working on Controlled Fusion research (culminating in 5 years on the JET project).
 More recently he became the Business Development Manager for AEA Technology in Russia, a task which involved developing collaborative programmes with Russian colleagues in the management of the nuclear legacy of the Former Soviet Union.
 Since his retirement in 2002, he has been a consultant to the UK government in nuclear-related aid programmes, including a programme on the nuclear legacy in NW Russia (nuclear submarines and their spent fuel and radwaste) and its Closed Nuclear Cities programme.